ritza-co/handbook/docs/how-we-work/principles.md

 It's pretty easy to land large contracts, pass these on to cheaper freelancers and pocket the difference.
 This is extracting value and we don't do this.

 Instead, we work with team members regularly in a sustainable and mutually beneficial way.
 We provide a team, and opioninated way of working, and substantive learning experiences to writers, while also resulting in quality and quantity that could not be produced by any individual.
-The customer, the writer, and the consumer should all mutually benefit from every article we work on.
+The customer, the writer and production team, and the reader should all mutually benefit from every article we work on.

 ## We actively remember that people are human
 We believe that autonomy and freedom are basic human rights and needs.
 Many employer-employee relationships are far too close to slavery.
 We don't do restraint